DeltaBG/ansible-role-bareos/README.md

 ## Requirements

 This role requires you to have Apache and PostgreSQL (>=12.10) preinstalled on the director host.
 Installation and configuration of these pacakges is not subject of this role.
+Also, the hostgroup in your inventory file which contains the director should be named `bareos_director`.

 ## Role variables